3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-arrays.md

 “It is only in the world of objects that we have time and space,” T. S. Eliot wrote.
 Think of the mark that things — the wheel, the crucifix, the credit card or the computer chip — have made on civilization.
 What objects or collection of items tell the story of your life?
 Think about 5 items that define you.

-On Friday, we reviewed basic datatypes in Javascript.
+On Friday, we reviewed basic data types in Javascript.
 Strings, Integers, variables, etc. These are the building blocks of most programming languages.
-But you are limited in how much you can build without a good way of storing those datatypes.
+But you are limited in how much you can build without a good way of storing those data types.
 This is where 'data structures' or collections like **Arrays** and **Objects** are invaluable.

 ---

 ## Arrays (5m)

 An **array** is syntactically defined with opening and closing square brackets `[ ]`.
-Between those braces, we will add pieces of data separated by commas.
+Between those brackets, we will add pieces of data separated by commas.

 Arrays are used for:

-* Storing any type data in a particular order
+* Storing any type data in a **particular order**
 * Enumerating over data, i.e. using a zero-based index to find them
 * Quickly reordering data